lalanza808/docker-monero-node/README.md

 You will want to open/allow ports 18080 and 18081 in your firewall for usage as a remote/public node (or whichever p2p and restricted ports you picked).

 Also, you may want to setup a reverse proxy to Grafana if you would like to expose the visualizations for the world to see.
 Be sure to lock down the administrative settings or leave login disabled!
-You can find a live example on my node here: https://singapore.node.xmr.pm
+You can see sample images below.

 ## Usage

-It's fairly simple, use `docker-compose` to bring the containers up and down and look at logs.
+It's fairly simple, use `docker compose` to bring the containers up and down and look at logs.

 ```
 # Run containers
-docker-compose up -d            # make up
+docker compose up -d            # make up

 # Check all logs
-docker-compose logs -f
+docker compose logs -f

 # Check monerod logs
-docker-compose logs -f monerod  # make logs
+docker compose logs -f monerod  # make logs
 ```

 Navigate to http://localhost:3000 and log into Grafana.
 Find the `Node Stats` dashboard to get those sweet, sweet graphs.